exercism/csharp/reference/implementing-a-concept-exercise.md

 # How to implement a C# concept exercise

 This document describes how to implement a concept exercise for the C# track.

+**Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
+So, before diving into the implementation, please read the following documents:

+- [The features of v3][docs-features-of-v3].
+- [Rationale for v3][docs-rationale-for-v3].
+- [What are concept exercise and how they are structured?][docs-concept-exercises]

 As this document is generic, the following placeholders are used:

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `AnonymousMethods`).